dzhuliya/keeping-the-BEAT/docs/source/index.rst

 Welcome to Keeping the BEAT's documentation!
-NEW!!
 ============================================

 The Bayesian Evidence Analysis Tool (BEAT) is a Python-based code for measuring and dissecting multi-component emission lines.
 BEAT was designed to analyze large numbers of spectra (i.e. large surveys or IFU spectroscopy) automatically and determine the number of physical kinematic components in a given set of emission lines.
 BEAT utilizes the `MultiNest sampling algorithm <https://github.com/farhanferoz/MultiNest>`_  to compute Bayesian statistics and determine the number of components for each fit.